mcngnt/SPH-Fluid-Simulation---SDL/README.md

  ![](demo.gif)

-Use left click for placing particules.
+Left click for placing particules.

 Right and middle click for deleting particules.